LojaElectronica/NobreFashion/docs/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/LojaElectronica/nobrefashion/settings/pages).
+Informações sobre as paginas do web site in your [repository settings](https://github.com/LojaElectronica/nobrefashion/produtos.html).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact